Previously, we discussed the issue of what a research paper really is and have come to the conclusion that ideally

 DEFINITION PAPERS are relatively self-explanatory.
 They describe a topic from a factual standpoint that is usually devoid of emotion or the opinion of the author.
 Although the definition research paper will include facts from a variety of sources, this information is left unanalyzed and contains only actual facts found in another's research paper findings.
 While a definition paper might be considered difficult to write especially by those students who enjoy discussing issues from their own perspective a good definition paper can provide a valuable information framework for other argumentative or analytical reports on the same topic.

 REPORTS often follow a memorandum or similar business format and they are often written to outline a case study situation.
-For example a report could be commissioned by your tutor to describe the key issues in a workplace scenario - perhaps from a human resources standpoint.
+For example, a report could be commissioned by your tutor to describe the key issues in a workplace scenario - perhaps from a human resources standpoint.
 The report would include a summary of the situation to date; an identification of the main issue or concern; a breakdown of the elements of this main issue and then recommendations on how to address the issue based on research on the topic.
-While a comparison essay for example will use "If…but" or similar statements, the report will c
+While a comparison essay, for example, will use "If…but" or similar statements, the report will contain short factual sentences devoid of emotion.
+Reports usually include an executive summary that takes the place of an abstract in this type of research paper, as well as supporting evidence in the form of appendix, graphs, and tables.

 Apart from the above-mentioned 7 types of papers you are to write while in college, there are 30+ more types of academic papers you should know about.
 I'll talk about them in later posts.